corning-incorporated/citam/README.md

 ### How to Run Simulations

-Assuming at least one facility was successfully added and validated, any number of simulations can be run on that facility using the `citam engine run INPUT_FILE` command where INPUT_FILE is a JSON input file:
+Assuming at least one facility was successfully added and validated, any number of simulations can be run on that facility.
 Example input files can also be found in the `citam/examples` directory.
 It is recommended to create seperate folders for each simulation with their own input file.

 To run a test simulation, copy `example_sim_inputs.json` file to a new directory (let's call it `citam_simulation`).
 If you are on a UNIX system, you can do: